 The Fiancée

-The Fiancée (Die Verlobte) is a grim film that offers very few moments of levity during its hour and forty-five minute running time.
-It’s a women-in-prison film, but has nothing in common with the likes of Caged Heat, 99 Women, or the dozens of other women-in-prison films of the sixties and seventies.
-There is nothing … Continue reading The Fiancée
+The Fiancée (Die Verlobte) is a grim film that offers very few moments of levity during its hour and 45-minute running time.
+It’s a women-in-prison film, but has nothing in common with the likes of Caged Heat or the dozens of other women-in-prison, exploitation films made in the 1960s and 1970s.
+There's nothing salacious here—just …

 Käthe Kollwitz – Images of a Life

 In 1966, director Ralf Kirsten made The Lost Angel, a film about a day in the life of sculptor Ernst Barlach.
-That film centers around Barlach’s sculpture Der schwebende, which was destroyed by the Nazis for being “degenerate art.”
+That film centers around Barlach’s sculpture Der Schwebende, which was destroyed by the Nazis for being “degenerate art.”
 The sculpture was inspired by Barlach’s fellow artist Käthe Kollwitz.
-So much so that the face … Continue reading Käthe Kollwitz – Images of a Life
+So much so that the face …